danielgsantos15/danielgsantos15/README.md

 My presentation Website with some informations about me: https://danielgsantos15-curriculo.herokuapp.com/

-In 2021 I graduated in ADS from UNINOVE

 Passionate about Javascript, Node.js and all related of Back-end

 Updating my skils in Express.js, RestAPI, Python, MongoDB, MySQL